-Budget for Criminal Justice Programs for past three years.
-F Budget for Criminal Justice Programs for past three years.
+Library collection in Criminal Justice and related fields. Е Budget for Criminal Justice Programs for past three years.
 E Student Use and Technology Policy, on and off-campus.
 E Materials for locating and obtaining electronic information.
-E Assessment results of use of library and information resources and facilities by criminal justice students and faculty.
-E Bibliographic instruction and library orientation for criminal justice students.
-E Summary of academic support services provided.
+E Assessment results of use of library and information resources and facilities by criminal justice students and faculty. Е Bibliographic instruction and library orientation for criminal justice students. Е Summary of academic support services provided.
 F Student Handbook.
 F Demographic Profile of admitted students.
 F Satisfaction surveys results of Criminal Justice students, graduates, alumni, employer.
 F Program publications, including brochures, posters, web pages, etc. G Grievance/complaints and appeals procedures G College catalogue.
 G Description of all instructional sites in which program courses are taught Н Summary of academic support services and learning resources available at each location. Н Organizational charts. Н List of faculty currently teaching in the program, courses taught, whether in the day or evening program, site at which courses are taught, and whether full or part-time.
-C and H List of courses and programs via distance technology Н Demographic information of students attending off-campus instructional sites. Н Written program assessment plan 1
+C and H List of courses and programs via distance technology Н Demographic information of students attending off-campus instructional sites. Н Written program assessment plan I

 Indication of where program objectives are taught in curriculum, how learning outcomes are measured prior to graduation, and the results of such assessment.
 1 Evidence demonstrating that the program is achieving its mission, goals, objectives and outcomes.
-1 Results of program evaluation, including graduate satisfaction with program, employer satisfaction with graduates; retention and graduation rates; placement rates.
-1 Reports from institution's program reviews, indicating cycle of reviews, findings, and related program improvements.
-1 Analysis of student evaluations of teaching.
+I Results of program evaluation, including graduate satisfaction with program, employer satisfaction with graduates; retention and graduation rates; placement rates.
+Reports from institution's program reviews, indicating cycle of reviews, findings, and related program improvements.
+I Analysis of student evaluations of teaching.
+I